eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 | Reg_31 | The common Certificate Policy mentioned in Reg_12 SHALL require that a Relying Party Instance access certificate contains a name for the Relying Party, in a format suitable for presenting to a User. <p><br>Note: A Wallet Unit needs such a name when requesting User approval according to \[[Topic 6](#a236-topic-6---relying-party-authentication-and-user-approval)\]. |
 | Reg_32 | The common Certificate Policy mentioned in Reg_12 SHALL require that a Relying Party Instance access certificate contains an EU-wide unique identifier for the Relying Party. <p><br>Note: The Wallet Unit needs such an identifier at least to determine which value to present for a User pseudonym; see \[[Topic 11](#a2311-topic-11---pseudonym-attestation)\]. |

-#### A.2.3.28 Topic 28 - EUDI Wallet for legal person
+#### A.2.3.28 Topic 28 - Wallet Unit for legal persons

 *Short description*

-This topic is focused on identifying high-level requirements for a legal-person EUDI Wallet.
-All the core capabilities of the EUDI Wallet for a natural person are available for a legal person.
-There are some differences between a natural and legal person that accordingly leads to different requirements for issuing legal-person PIDs and the EUDI Wallet Instances containing legal-person PIDs.
+This topic is focused on identifying high-level requirements for a legal-person Wallet Unit.
+All core capabilities of a Wallet Unit for a natural person are available for a legal person.
+There are some differences between a natural and legal person that accordingly leads to different requirements for issuing legal-person PIDs and the Wallet Units containing legal-person PIDs.

 -   A legal-person PID is issued under an eID scheme.